-Prudential Financial Inc. trimmed its position in Under Armour, Inc. (NYSE:UAA - Free Report) by 79.8% in the fourth quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 15,538 shares of the company's stock after selling 61,296 shares during the quarter.
+Prudential Financial Inc. decreased its position in shares of Under Armour, Inc. (NYSE:UAA - Free Report) by 79.8% in the 4th quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 15,538 shares of the company's stock after selling 61,296 shares during the quarter.
 Prudential Financial Inc.'s holdings in Under Armour were worth $129,000 at the end of the most recent reporting period.

-Under Armour (NYSE:UAA - Get Free Report) last issued its quarterly earnings data on Thursday, February 6th.
-The company reported $0.08 earnings per share for the quarter, beating the consensus estimate of $0.03 by $0.05.
-Under Armour had a negative net margin of 2.39% and a positive return on equity of 11.03%.
-During the same period last year, the firm earned $0.19 EPS.
-As a group, sell-side analysts forecast that Under Armour, Inc. will post 0.3 earnings per share for the current year.
+Under Armour (NYSE:UAA - Get Free Report) last announced its quarterly earnings data on Thursday, February 6th.
+The company reported $0.08 earnings per share (EPS) for the quarter, beating analysts' consensus estimates of $0.03 by $0.05.
+Under Armour had a positive return on equity of 11.03% and a negative net margin of 2.39%.
+During the same period in the prior year, the business posted $0.19 EPS.
+On average, analysts anticipate that Under Armour, Inc. will post 0.3 EPS for the current year.

 Under Armour Profile